 Vinyl windows are one of the most popular types of windows on homes around the country and right here in Fort Wayne, IN.

-Vinyl was first introduced after World War II when there was a shortage of wood and aluminum.
-Vinyl worked well because it was both low-cost and energy efficient.
-Today’s vinyl is better, more durable, and resistant to moisture, humidity, and decay.
+Today’s vinyl is better, more durable, energy-efficient, and resistant to moisture, humidity, and decay.
 For these reasons, vinyl continues to be a major player in the construction industry.

 What Are Vinyl Windows and What Are They Made Of?

 Vinyl is manufactured from ethylene and chlorine.
 These materials are processed together, and form Polyvinyl Chloride (PVC) also known as vinyl.